phpfui/ThoughtsBlogCode/cm2jgblym000309jv10jd3qhm.md

 ### So What Did We Just Build?

-We construct from an array, and now we have an object that validates on getting and setting members, works like an array, and also implements related records.
+We built a basic class (**DataObject**) that converts an array into an object with object semantics, ie. **$object→property** in addition to **$object\[‘property’\]** syntax of an array.
+Since it constructs from an array, now we have an object that validates on getting and setting members (which arrays do not), works like an array, and also implements related records.
 It turns out we need all this functionality for our Active Record class.
 But that is for next time.

 ### Takeaways